gjk0090/react-dashboard/readme.md

 * more chart component
 * more example widget
 * input for different param type
-* less refresh, compare props deeply in shouldComponentUpdate()
-* no angular for each
-* deepclone gc_data
 * test delay ajax

 ###### improvement